ComputationalRadiationPhysics/picongpu/docs/source/usage/workflows/synchrotronExtensionDocumentation.rst

 Introduction
 ------------

-This documentation provides an overview of the Synchrotron Radiation extension implemented in PIConGPU.
+This documentation provides an overview of the Synchrotron Radiation Extension implemented in PIConGPU.
 Synchrotron radiation is a phenomenon where charged particles emit radiation due to acceleration by electromagnetic fields.
 This extension models the emission of photons from electrons under specific conditions, primarily in ultrastrong laser fields.

 ------------------------------